-As explained in the Walking chapter in Move Your DNA, tight quadriceps muscles pull the kneecaps deeper into the knee joint.
+As explained in Chapter Six of Rethink Your Position, tight quadriceps muscles pull the kneecaps deeper into the knee joint.
 OUCH!

 These stiff bits need to release to fix the issue—you might even have been told the importance of stretching your quads—but how can you stretch when getting onto the knees or deeply bending the knees further presses the kneecaps deep into the joint causing MORE OUCH?